nasim-raj-laskar/Batch-scripts/README.md

 - 💣 Description: A space-eating script that rapidly consumes disk space, useful for testing system limits.
 - 📄 Usage: Details on how to use this script can be found in the [Space Eating directory README](./Space-Eater/README.md).

+### 5.Endless Notepad

+- 📝 Description: This script opens an infinite number of Notepad instances until the system crashes or runs out of resources.
+- 📄 Usage: Details on how to use this script can be found in the [Endless Notepad README](./Endless-notepad/README.md).

+### 6.Registry File Deleter

+- 🔒 Description: This script deletes key Windows registry files, potentially rendering the system unusable.
+Extreme caution is advised.
+- 📄 Usage: Details on how to use this script can be found in the [Registry File Deleter README](./Registry-File-Deleter/README.md).

+### 7.Unlimited Background Process Maker

+- ⚙️ Description: This script creates an infinite number of background processes, consuming CPU resources until the system crashes.
+- 📄 Usage: Details on how to use this script can be found in the [Unlimited Background Process Maker README](./CRASH/README.md).

 ## 🗂️ Repository Structure

 - `Shutdown/`